vitejs/vite/docs/guide/migration.md

 Vite no longer supports Node.js 14 / 16 / 17 / 19, which reached its EOL.
 Node.js 18 / 20+ is now required.

+## Rollup 4

+Vite is now using Rollup 4 which also brings along its breaking changes, in particular:

+- Import assertions (`assertions` prop) has been renamed to import attributes (`attributes` prop).
+- Acorn plugins are no longer supported.
+- For Vite plugins, `this.resolve` `skipSelf` option is now `true` by default.
+- For Vite plugins, `this.parse` now only supports the `allowReturnOutsideFunction` option for now.

+Read the full breaking changes in [Rollup's release notes](https://github.com/rollup/rollup/releases/tag/v4.0.0) for build-related changes in `build.rollupOptions`.

 ## Deprecate CJS Node API

 The CJS Node API of Vite is deprecated.
 When calling `require('vite')`, a deprecation warning is now logged.
 You should update your files or frameworks to import the ESM build of Vite instead.